 5 Ways BSMW is Achieving More Sustainable Metal Fabrication Practices

-The metal fabrication industry has become increasingly aware of the importance of eco-friendly practices.
-Due to the large amounts of energy and raw materials used in modern-day operations, companies that adopt sustainability strategies can gain a competitive edge in the marketplace through reduced waste and increased efficiency.
-Additionally, sustainable practices can open up new opportunities and build trust with customers as there is a growing preference for doing business with environmentally responsible companies.
+Metal fabricators are now more than ever recognizing the importance of eco-friendly practices.
+Given the significant energy and raw materials used in operations, companies that adopt sustainability practices can gain a competitive edge in the marketplace by minimizing waste and maximizing efficiency.
+Additionally, a commitment to sustainable practices can unlock opportunities and build trust with customers as there is a growing preference for doing business with environmentally responsible companies.

 According to the Environmental Protection Agency (EPA), sustainability in manufacturing and metal fabrication is defined as the “creation of products through economically-sound processes that minimize negative environmental impacts while conserving energy and natural resources.
 It also enhances employee, community, and product safety.”